tidyverse/dplyr/cran-comments.md

 We checked 1739 reverse dependencies (1578 from CRAN + 161 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 2 new problems
+ * We saw 5 new problems
- * We failed to check 77 packages
+ * We failed to check 78 packages

 Issues with CRAN packages are summarised below.

 ### New problems

-Packages crplyr and strapgod fail because their tests use tbl_vars() and compare the results to a character vector, and tbl_vars() now returns an object of class "dplyr_sel_vars" that has an additional attribute to host information about grouping variable.

-Pull requests have been sent to both packages.
+(This reports the first line of each new failure)

+Packages ggmap, oec, portalr, solrium, tidyquant appear to have false errors.

+* ggmap
+  checking installed package size ...
+NOTE

+* oec
+  checking dependencies in R code ...
+NOTE

+* portalr
+  checking tests ...

+* solrium
+  checking Rd cross-references ...
+NOTE

+* tidyquant
+  checking tests ...

 ### Failed to check